-The following report was prepared by the Compensation Committee of the Board of Directors (the "Committee"), which is composed of outside directors who are not employees of the Company or its subsidiaries.
-The Committee has responsibility for all compensation matters for the Company's Chairman and the Company's President and Chief Executive Officer (the "Key Executive").
-It also has the responsibility of administering the Incentive Plan.
-The Key Executive determines the amount of cash compensation for executive officers other than the Key Executive.
-The Committee determines the stock awards under the Incentive Plan for all executive officers, including the Key Executive.
+The following report was prepared by the Organization and Compensation Committee of the Board of Directors acting as the Compensation Committee (the "Committee"), which is composed of independent directors who are not employees of the Company or its subsidiaries.
 The current members of the Committee are Kay Stepp, who serves as Chairperson, Robert Daines, Dennis Heiner and Brian Krisak.
-The Committee met three times during fiscal year 2002.
+The Committee met four times during fiscal year 2003.
+The Committee has responsibility for all compensation matters for Robert Whitman, the Company's Chairman, President and Chief Executive Officer.
+It also has the responsibility of administering the Incentive Stock Option Plan.
+The Committee determines the stock awards under the Incentive Stock Option Plan for all executive officers, including Mr. Whitman.
+Mr. Whitman determines the amount of cash compensation for the other executive officers.